 that will also shed or "blow coat" which is really noticable when bathing, which can surprise people.

-A Perfect World Poodles, coined the phrase the "ugly duckling coat" to refer to simular coated pups
+We call this the "ugly duckling coat" to refer to simular coated pups

 because these pups always bloom into "swans" as adults, with proper courser, dense curly coats